Managing Blood Sugars: Diabetes

 - Eating too much sugar causes Diabetes.
 This is simply NOT true.
 There are many risk factors and eating excess sugar is not one of them.
 Risk factors include: chronic stress, lack of sleep, chronic inflammation, low physical activity, high blood pressure, high cholesterol, PCOS, and family history, African American, Hispanic or Latino, Native American or Alaska native, are over the age of 45.

 - If you are overweight or obese, you will develop diabetes.
-You do have a higher risk of developing diabetes if you have excess weight.
-But excess weight does NOT mean you will for sure get diabetes.
+You do have a higher risk of developing diabetes if you have excess fat.
+But excess fat does NOT mean you will for sure get diabetes.

-- People with diabetes should eat special diabetic foods.
+- People with diabetes should eat special “diabetic” foods.
 “Diabetic Foods” are often deserts made with artificial sweeteners or sugar alcohols to reduce sugar content.
-Sugar content is NOT what a person with diabetes should be looking at, but rather, they should be aware of the “total carbohydrates” in a food.
-Most sugar substitutes wreak havoc on the digestive system and can cause inflammation making blood sugar control worse.
+Do NOT only pay attention to sugar content on the label.
+Look at the “total carbohydrates” in a food.
+All carbohydrates are broken down into sugar and will affect the blood sugar.
+AND, most sugar substitutes wreak havoc on the digestive system and can cause inflammation making blood sugar control worse.

 - If you have diabetes and you have to start on insulin, you have failed.
 The most important goal with prediabetes and diabetes is that you keep your blood sugars in target range.
 That range is usually set by your doctor or Certified Diabetes Care and Education Specialist.
 Everyone has slightly different targets, but in general, the ADA recommends keeping your blood sugars between 80 mg/dL and 130 mg/dL before meals and less than 180 mg/dL 2 hours after a meal.